Mars : Searching for signs of past life on the red planet

 Rovers sent to Mars – like Spirit, Opportunity, and Curiosity – are designed to be the eyes and hands of scientists.
 Using their miniaturized tools and instruments, they analyze hundreds of rock and soil samples right on the spot and send data back to Earth.

-NASA's Mars rover, Perseverance, will use a drill to collect samples in precise locations selected by terrestrial experts.
+NASA's Mars rover, Perseverance, uses a drill to collect samples in precise locations selected by terrestrial experts.
 For the first time on the red planet, these small quantities of rock will be sealed and stored for possible return to Earth.

 According to current plans, the Mars Sample Return campaign would involve several steps:

-1. Selection and collection: The Perseverance rover team selects the samples, and the rover collects them.
+- Selection and collection: The Perseverance team selects the samples, and the rover collects them.
 The samples are either left at a specific location or carried onboard.

-2. Transfer and retrieval: Perseverance is the primary means of transporting samples to the Sample Retrieval Lander (SRL).
-The SRL also includes two sample recovery helicopters, which may retrieve additional samples collected by Perseverance.
+- Transfer and retrieval: Perseverance is the primary means of transporting samples to a Sample Retrieval Lander (SRL) that includes a Mars Ascent Vehicle (MAV).

-3. Ascent: The SRL includes the Mars Ascent Vehicle and the Sample Transfer Arm to take the sealed tubes containing samples of Martian rocks and soils into Mars orbit.
+- Ascent: The MAV launches the sealed tubes containing samples of Martian rocks and soils into Mars orbit.

-4. Rendezvous in Martian orbit: The Earth Return Orbiter waits in orbit around Mars to meet with the Mars Ascent Vehicle to capture the sample container using the Capture, Containment and Return System to prepare for return to Earth.
+- Rendezvous in Martian orbit: The Earth Return Orbiter waits in orbit around Mars to meet with the MAV to capture the sample container for return towards Earth.

-5. Sample return: The pristine samples could arrive on Earth as early as .
+- Sample return: The samples could arrive on Earth as early as .

 Objectives